-v.
+- i.
+Asset-Liability Matching; - ii.
+Construction Period Funding; - iii.
+High Fixed Interest Rates.
+Interest rates are above historic averages; - iv.
+Diversification of Debt Portfolio; - v.
 Variable Revenue Stream.
-The revenue stream for repayment is variable and is anticipated to move in the same direction as market-generated variable interest rates or the dedication of revenues allows capacity for variability; and to the state of the sale of the sale of the sale of vi.
+The revenue stream for repayment is variable and is anticipated to move in the same direction as market-generated variable interest rates or the dedication of revenues allows capacity for variability; and - vi.
 Adequate Safeguard against Risk.
 Financing structure and budgetary safeguards are in place to prevent adverse impacts from interest rate shifts such structures could include, but are not limited to, interest rate caps and short-term cash investments in the County's General Fund.